 But Zimmer could end up with this job if he can convince the Bucs he can bring in a strong offensive coordinator and quarterbacks coach.

 3. Tom Clements.
-He’s 58 and has never been an NFL head coach and only did a two-year stint as a coordinator in Buffalo, but he still has pretty strong credentials.
+He’s 58 and has never been an NFL head coach or coordinator.
 He’s been the quarterbacks coach of the Green Bay Packers for six seasons and you could say that coaching Brett Favre and Aaron Rodgers is a lot like being the Maytag repairman.
 But those who know him well say Clements is a big part of the reason the Packers made such a strong transition from Favre to Rodgers.

 Prior to joining Green Bay, Clements was quarterbacks coach in Pittsburgh, Kansas City and New Orleans.
 He also played quarterback at Notre Dame (back when the Notre Dame quarterback pedigree meant a lot) and was a Hall of Fame player in the Canadian Football League.

 Clements, who also is an attorney, is known for his no-nonsense approach.

 4. Marty Schottenheimer.
 If you based it only on experience, which obviously is a big factor, Schottenheimer would be the hands-down choice.
 He spent 26 years as an NFL head coach, with stints with the Browns, Chiefs, Redskins and Chargers.
 Schottenheimer’s career record is 327-200, which almost makes it easy to overlook his 5-13 postseason record.
 Freeman potentially could be better than any quarterback Schottenheimer ever worked with (and that includes Drew Brees only as he was in San Diego, not after he got to New Orleans).